preetijuturu/p280s21project3/Manuscript.md

 Why did we select the outcome variable how was it measured/estimated in the code?

 ## Methods: [Laura & Wajiha]

+For our project we focused on Riverside Unified School District( RUSD) in the Riverside County, California.
+The district was selected after visualizing a clear pattern of distinct variations in environmental justice respiratory hazards index and due to its location central to the county.
+Cross-sectional data for 2018 was obtained from multiple open sources.
+Block group data from EPA Environmental Justice(EJ) Screen was combined with American Community Survey(ACS).
+Using geospatial boundaries we mapped the respiratory hazard index for
+RUSD.
+Altought, the index includes demographic and population variables, we separately mapped the racial composition, median household income and total population to visualize each component separatly.Once basic visualization was done at the block group level we proceeded to include educational outcomes data.
+NCES dataframe was combined with SEDA data set to find point geometry for each schools.
+Our resulting sample for RUSD has a total of 39 observations for the average test scorces administered from the 3rd grade to the 8th grade in math and reading language arts.
+The educational outcomes where visualize and mapped on the block group boundaries.

 Spatial analysis

 The research methods includes layering data; specifically, the EJSCREEN dataset was merged to the Then the...